Education in India

 Step 1

-Interested candidate has to appear in an entrance test conducted by the Technical Education Boards of various State Governments and selected candidates are admitted in the Diploma collages according to the rank of the candidate in the entrance exam.
-Like in the State of Punjab in India Joint Entrance Test (JET) is taken to admit the students in its diploma engineering collages.
+After clearing 10 class the interested candidate has to appear in an entrance test conducted by the Technical Education Boards of various State Governments to get admission in Diploma colleges according to the rank of the candidate in the entrance exam.

 This exam is generally held in the month of May-June and consists of Objective type questions on the subject of English, Physics, Chemistry, Mathematics and Aptitude.